 WhatsApp payments are yet to come, but until they are here, the use of the app as a sales tool is rather limited.

 WhatsApp Business in its current state is as a standalone manual tool, but hopefully in time we will see integrations with CRM systems, marketing automation tools and chatbots so that 24-hour tailored marketing is made possible.

 One gets the feeling WhatsApp Business has more to come, from a payments facility, to integrations, to being available on iOS.
 But, knowing Facebook and their ability to move ahead of the curve, there’ll be more to come in the coming months.

-WhatsApp is huge in 2020.
-With its large global and actively engaged user-base it has big potential for businesses looking to broaden their audience, grow their customer base and increase their bottom line.
+With its large global and actively engaged user-base, WhatsApp has big potential for businesses looking to broaden their audience, grow their customer base and increase their bottom line.